VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 The system now also uses a cache to hold seat type descriptions in the **PricedOrderViewModelGenerator** class.

-## Using multiple topics to partitioin the service bus
+## Using multiple topics to partition the service bus

-To reduce the number of messages flowing through the service bus topics, we created two additional topics to transport events published by the *Order** and **SeatAvailability** aggregates.
+To reduce the number of messages flowing through the service bus topics, we created two additional topics to transport events published by the **Order** and **SeatAvailability** aggregates.
 The following snippet from the Settings.xml file shows the definitions of these new topics:

 ```XML
 <Topic Path="conference/orderevents" IsEventBus="true">